magarcia/magarcia.io-archived/src/pages/adaptative-media-serving-using-service-workers/index.md

 When it comes to web development, we usually tend to forget about load performance focusing more on adding new fancy features.
-But probably our users are not using the last brand new Macbook Pro connected to a 1Gps network.
+But probably our users are not using the last brand new MacBook Pro connected to a 1Gps network.
 Is more likely that they are using a mid-range or low-end mobile device with a network connection that in the best case is a 3G connection.